jrlLAB/hardpotato/README.md

 external software is required.
 Because of this, there is no live plotting, however, the data and plots are saved when the measurement is finished.
 * Scripts written for the pico may also work in other operating systems, provided the library is installed correctly.
-So far, pypotato with the Pico has been tested in Windows 10 and Manjaro Linux with kernel 5.15.xx; it has not been tested with MacOS although it should work.
+So far, hardpotato with the Pico has been tested in Windows 10 and Manjaro Linux with kernel 5.15.xx; it has not been tested with MacOS although it should work.